 Mona Caron, Swiss Muralist in San Francisco – English Version

-Article posted on August 3, 2009 on the BAIA blog (versione italiana).
+Article posted on August 3, 2009 on the BAIA blog (disponibile anche in versione italiana).

 I’m always fascinated by the variety and colors of murals and graffiti along the streets of San Francisco.
-Mostly concentrated in the Mission area, murals are popping up everywhere where there is an empty wall available.
-In this artistic diversity and variety, I recognize and enjoy one particular set of murals characterized by an absolutely unique and intriguing style.
-These are the murals created by Mona Caron, a local artist who hails from Ticino, the Italian speaking part of Switzerland.
-Mona is from the same small village as Gottardo Piazzoni, a well known local artist of the first half of the twentieth century, whose most famous artworks are now exhibited at the De Young Museum in the Golden Gate Park.
+Mostly concentrated in the Mission area, murals are popping up on every empty wall.
+Amid this artistic diversity, I recognize and enjoy a particular set of murals characterized by an absolutely unique and intriguing style.
+These are the murals created by Mona Caron, a local artist who hails from Ticino, the Italian-speaking part of Switzerland.
+Mona is from the same small village asย Gottardo Piazzoni, a well-known local artist of the first half of the twentieth century, whose most famous artworks are now exhibited at theย De Young Museumย in Golden Gate Park.

 The interview